-2020 is fast approaching and although a new year is about to begin, the rise in cyber attacks won’t end.
+2021 is here and although a new year has begun, the rise in cyber attacks won’t end.

 The best way to stay alert to these threats is by staying informed and protected.

-We have gathered opinions from cyber security experts and collated a list of cyber security predictions for 2020 below.
+We have collated a list of cyber security predictions for 2021 below.

 The healthcare sector has been a target for a long time.